 TCL has staked out a strong position in the TV market thanks to its excellent budget-friendly sets and polished Roku TVs.
 In 2020, TCL is poised to make serious waves in the premium space, following up 2019s impressive 8-Series Roku TV with an even better 8K model, more refined and innovative backlight technology, and more premium features on affordable sets.

-With new models announcing this summer, and the quiet introduction of TCL's first Andriod TVs, there's a lot to look forward to from TCL's 2020 TV lineup.
+TCL has just announced the August launch of the new 2020 6-Series and 5-Series models.
+Along with THX Game Mode and last spring's quiet introduction of TCL's first Android TVs, there's a lot to look forward to in TCL's 2020 TV lineup.

 TCL Mini-LED 8K Roku TV

 The new 8K set combines higher resolution with TCL's new Vidrian mini-LED backlight technology, which embeds thousands of thin film LED lights into a clear glass panel.
 The result is improved backlighting, slimmer and sturdier overall construction, and better backlight control for deeper black levels, brighter brights, and less haloing than other sets with local dimming.